hammaad2002/ASRAdversarialAttacks/README.md

 # ASR-Adversarial-Attacks

 Welcome to the ASR Adversarial Attacks repository!
 This is a collection of adversarial attacks for Automatic Speech Recognition (ASR) systems.
 The attacks in this 'main' branch are specifically designed for the wav2vec2 model from the Torchaudio hub.
 Additionally, I have implemented a separate branch called 'huggingface' for the Hugging Face version of this repository.
 This is for those who want to perform these attacks on the ASR models available on their platform.
+I am also working on adding deepspeech model too but it is done yet.
+For now it can only support FGSM and BIM attacks.

 This repository contains a collection of adversarial attacks for Automatic Speech Recognition (ASR) systems.
 The repository includes a file that implements several popular attack methods, including the Fast Gradient Sign Method (FGSM), Basic Iterative Method (BIM), Projected Gradient Descent (PGD), Carlini and Wagner (CW), and Imperceptible CW.